EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 - If you want to log on an even interval, use `if (checkInterval())` or `if (checkMarkedInterval())` to verify that the current or marked time is an even interval of the logging interval..
 - Call the `markTime()` function if you want associate with a two iterations of sensor updates with the same timestamp.
-This allows you to use `checkMarkedInterval()` to check if an action should be preformed based on the exact time when the logger woke rather than upto several seconds later when iterating through sensors.
+This allows you to use `checkMarkedInterval()` to check if an action should be preformed based on the exact time when the logger woke rather than up to several seconds later when iterating through sensors.
 - Either:
   - Power up all of your sensors with `sensorsPowerUp()`.
   - Wake up all your sensors with `sensorsWake()`.